yukselcoding/soap-service/README.md

 # soap-service-springws
-SOAP service implemented in spring WS
+SOAP service and client implemented in Spring WS